 When we got engaged, all anyone would talk to me about was the wedding.
 The colors, the dress, the location, the guest list, the music.
 While I was certainly giddy about these things, I don’t consider myself to have been an average bride-to-be.

-I was always struck by the fact that no one ever mentioned the days the follow the wedding.
+I was always struck by the fact that no one ever mentioned the days that follow the wedding.
 You know, the whole marriage part.

 For me, the whole marriage part what I was most excited about.
 Sure, the wedding was something to look forward to, but for me, the focus was always on the days, months and years after the wedding.